Beaufort Sea: Polar bears

+Food web structure

 The food chain of the Beaufort Sea is relatively simple: It starts with phytoplankton and epontic algae (single-cell algae associated with the lower interface of sea ice), which provide energy to zooplankton, and epontic and coastal amphipods.
 The latter serve as a food for seabirds and fish, primarily as polar cod and Arctic char.
-Polar cod is a major food of Arctic char, beluga, narwhal, seabirds and seals, which are dominated by the bearded seal (Erignatus barbatus) and ringed seal (Pusa hispida).
+Polar cod is a major food of Arctic char, beluga, narwhal, seabirds and seals, which are dominated by the bearded seal and ringed seal.
 Bearded seal and walrus also feed on benthic invertebrates.
 On top of the food pyramid stands the polar bear, which feeds primarily on seals, but also on any large marine mammals when it has a chance, such as carcasses and whales trapped in ice fields.

 Human activities

 "There is only one proposed Early-Entry site in eastern Beringia that still has proponents, Bluefish Caves in the Porcupine River Basin, Yukon Territory, Canada.
 Claims of great antiquity in the area [e.g., 30kya] have a convoluted history.
 A caribou tibia flesher, the most diagnostic human implement from the Old Crow basin, had been dated at near 28 kya.
 When redated using accelerator mass spectrometry (AMS) of small amounts of remnant collagen the bone produced a 1.8 kya date (Yesner 1996b:255)".
 There is no evidence for anomalous occupation of Beaufort coasts in the context of Arctic cultures generally, including the arrival about 4,000 years ago by Paleo-Eskimos such as the Dorset culture, around 1,000 years ago by the Thule and finally by the modern Inuit.
 From early ages, they practiced fishing – bones of Arctic char were found at the 4,000 years old settlements.
 While originally they lived nomadic life, later, they started to form permanent settlements.
 Their population is increasing, but the unemployment rate is relatively high.

 Bowhead whales were hunted in the sea between 1888 and 1914.
 This practice stopped, first because of the decline in whale population and then because of government regulations, but resumed in the 1990s.

 The major settlements along the Beaufort Sea are Tuktoyaktuk (population 930 in 2009) in Canada and Prudhoe Bay, Alaska.
 Although Prudhoe Bay is permanently populated by only a few people, there are thousands of contract workers in the area employed on petroleum production at the Prudhoe Bay Oil Field, which is on the coastal lowland known as the North Slope.
 Artificial islands, such as Endicott and Northstar, have been raised near the shores in 1987 and 2001, respectively.
 The crude oil is transported through the Trans-Alaska Pipeline System to the southern port of Valdez.

 Fishing and sea hunting are practised by the local inhabitants and have no commercial value, especially after a US moratorium on commercial fishing of the Beaufort Sea, adopted in 2009.
 Trapping of muskrat at the Mackenzie River delta was the main source of income for the Athabaskan First Nations peoples and Inuit during 1920–1960, but has since declined.